-This paper presents a layered approach to task modeling in the framework of model-based design of user interfaces.
+This aims at presenting a layered approach to task modeling in the framework of model-based design of user interfaces.
 We will address the mapping problem as a rationale for the proposed task model structure.
-The basic idea of our approach is to identify typical configurations in task, domain and presentation models and to investigate how they relate each other.
+The basic idea of our approach is to identify typical configurations in both task and domain models, to investigate how they relate each other and how these configurations could be used for the design of user interfaces.

 The rest of this paper is organized as follows.
-In section 2, we will discuss some related work with a focus on the mapping problem.
-In section 3, we will briefly discuss some application-domain concepts in order to investigate the relation between application functions, tasks and domain objects.
+In section II, we will discuss some related work with a focus on the mapping problem.
+In section III, we will briefly discuss some application-domain concepts in order to investigate the relation between application functions, tasks and domain objects.
 Then we will describe our task modelling framework and discuss its benefits for user interface design.
-The paper ends with conclusion in section 5.
+The paper ends with conclusion in section V.